msantos/tunctl/README.md

         Types   Ref = pid()
                 Boolean = [ true | false ]

-        Enable/disable interface persistence.
+        Set the interface to exist after the Erlang process exits.

     owner(Ref, Owner) -> ok | {error, posix()}

         Types   Ref = pid()
                 Owner = integer()

         Set the uid owning the interface.

     group(Ref, Group) -> ok | {error, posix()}

         Types   Ref = pid()
                 Group = integer()

         Set the gid owning the interface.

     read(Ref, Size) -> {ok, Buf} | {error, posix()}

         Types   Ref = pid()
-                Size = integer()
-                Buf = binary()
+                Size = integer() Buf = binary()

         Read _Size_ bytes from the interface.

     write(Ref, Buf) -> ok | {error, posix()}

         Types   Ref = pid()
                 Buf = binary()

         Write _Buf_ to the interface.

     devname(Ref) -> Devname

         Types   Devname = binary()

         Returns the TUN/TAP device name.

     flags(Ref) -> integer()

         Returns an integer holding the interface creation flags.

 ### tunctl

 tunctl does the actual tun/tap device manipulation.
 Some functions take a device name, others a file descriptor.
-It is up to the caller to make sure the file descriptors are closed (theoretically, the device will disappear after the fd is closed if the device is not persistent).
+It is up to the caller to make sure the file descriptors are closed (the device will disappear after the fd is closed if the device is not persistent).

     create() -> {ok, FD, Device}
     create(Ifname) -> {ok, FD, Device}